luiscript/ofxDarkKnight/readme.md

  # Credits

-This repo includes a fork from [ofxDatGui](https://github.com/braitsch/ofxDatGui) as internal dependency that was created by [Stephen Braitsch](https://github.com/braitsch).
+Created and maintained by [Luis Fer García](https://github.com/luiscript)

-ofxDarkKnight was created and maintained by [Luis Fer García](https://github.com/luiscript)
+This repository includes a fork from [ofxDatGui](https://github.com/braitsch/ofxDatGui) as internal dependency that was created by [Stephen Braitsch](https://github.com/braitsch).